 Jampore Beach is the first place you should visit as per the Daman two day itinerary.
 It’s located about 5 kilometres from Moti Daman and is truly a haven of serenity.
 What separates this beach from many other beaches in the country is that the sand here is somewhat blackish in colour.
 This makes its overall appeal quite unique.

-If you’re in Daman during the off-season, you’ll find this beach less crowded and can enjoy every moment in tranquillity.
-However, if you’re in Daman during the weekends, you must expect a lot of tourists from nearby cities who come here to sit back and enjoy their weekend.
+If you’re in Daman during off-season, you’ll find this beach less crowded and you can enjoy every moment in tranquillity.
+However, if you’re in Daman during the weekends, you must expect a lot of tourists from nearby cities, who come here to sit back and enjoy their weekend.

 Things to Do at the Jampore Beach